 You’ll need a Y connector as well for this since the RCA cable would connect into the end of the Y connecter from the slot labeled sub on your receiver, and the 2 jacks of that same connector plug into the transmitter; while the receiver simply plugs into your subwoofer and you’re good to go.

 It’s a similar process to setting up 2 subwoofers.

-Remember the subwoofer will still need to actually be plugged in for a power source, but it definitely gives you a wider choice in terms of placement of the subwoofer which is nice.
+Remember the subwoofer will still need to actually be plugged in with a wire for a power source, but it definitely gives you a wider choice in terms of placement of the subwoofer which is nice.

-So to sum up everything talked about here today, while yes it’s technically possible to make your wired home speaker system entirely wireless through means of lots of time and effort, using a speaker kit can allow you achieve a similar result with much less hassle.
+So to sum up everything talked about here today, while yes it’s technically possible to make your wired home speaker system wireless through more complicated means, using a speaker kit can allow for a cleaner setup.

-Though there’s the caveat of it being best used with surround speakers, and the fact that you can’t entirely ditch the wires since they still need a power source, it can still be a great way to at least get them more out the way if that makes sense.
+Though there’s the caveat of it being best used with surround speakers, and the fact that you can’t entirely ditch the wires since the speakers still need a power source to work; but it can still be a great way to at least get them more out the way if that makes sense.

 But hopefully this at least helps somewhat and you learned something new.